 SAEs must be reported to PC-CTU by the person who has discovered the SAE or nominated delegate within 24 hours of becoming aware of the event.
-Some SAEs occurring within the 28-day follow-up period, may be identified retrospectively from data extracts which will be received monthly from NHS Digital and not in real-time.
-These will be reported within 24 hours of becoming aware of the event.
 The sponsor or delegate will ensure it is reviewed by the CI or other delegated personnel for relatedness and expectedness as soon as possible taking into account the reporting time for a potential SUSAR according to the relevant competent authority.
 If the event has not resolved, at the 28-day time point the SAE will be reviewed again by the central clinical team, to see if resolution has occurred.
 If the event is considered 'resolved' no further follow up is required.
 If not, the event must be followed up until such a time point.

-All SAEs that have not resolved by the end of the study or those that are identified retrospectively, or that have not resolved upon discontinuation of the participant's participation in the study, must be followed until any of the following occurs:
+All SAEs that have not resolved by the end of the trial or those that are identified retrospectively, or that have not resolved upon discontinuation of the participant's participation in the trial, must be followed until any of the following occurs:

-- The event resolves

-- The event stabilises

-- The event returns to "baseline", if a "baseline" value/status is available

-• The event can be attributed to agents other than the study intervention or to factors unrelated to study conduct

-• It becomes unlikely that any additional information can be obtained (participant or health care practitioner refusal to provide additional information, lost to follow-up after demonstration of due diligence with follow-up efforts)
+- The event resolves - The event stabilises - The event returns to "baseline", if a "baseline" value/status is available - The event can be attributed to agents other than the trial intervention or to factors unrelated to trial conduct - It becomes unlikely that any additional information can be obtained (participant or health care practitioner refusal to provide additional information, lost to follow-up after demonstration of due diligence with follow-up efforts)